"Where Does All the Money Go?”

 Alexandria Soccer Association (ASA) is committed to being the gold standard for community based youth soccer clubs in the region.
 As one of the largest organizations serving youth in the City of Alexandria and state of Virginia, we manage a complex operational budget.
 It’s our belief that we provide a great deal of value to the children and families of our community, but we recognize that we can always do better, be more transparent, and learn from our club participant’s questions and concerns.
 One of the most frequent questions asked of our Board Members and operations staff is “Where does the money from our fees go?” or “what are you fundraising for?”

 ASA is a non-profit 501(c)(3) organization and as such our fees are set to cover our costs, not to provide revenue or profit beyond what it takes to successfully run our programs and club operations.
-Alexandria Soccer operates on an annual budget (July ‘17 to June ‘18) of approximately $2.6M in revenue and $2.55M in expenses.
+Alexandria Soccer operates on an annual budget (July ‘18 to June ‘19) of approximately $3.5M in revenue and $3.3M in expenses.
 ASA serves an estimated 5,000 registered players annually and over 1,500 in outreach clinics.
-The resulting $2.5M in revenue consists of monies generated from registration fees paid by players in our youth programs, including all summer and winter programs, as well as income generated from events such as the ASK tournament.
-We’re fortunate that our sponsors and other fundraising events also contribute significantly to that $2.6M number (approximately $150K), with an intent to focus on incremental sponsorships and fundraising to increase this contribution percentage.
-All sponsor, fundraising contributions and donations benefit the entire club community by enabling us to make needed investments without having to raise fees.
+The resulting $3.5M in revenue consists of monies generated from registration fees paid by players in our youth programs, including all summer and winter programs, as well as income generated from events such as the ASK tournament.
+We’re fortunate that our sponsors and other fundraising events also contribute significantly to that $3.5M (approximately $250K), with an intent to focus on incremental sponsorships and fundraising to increase this contribution percentage.
+All sponsor, fundraising contributions and donations benefit the entire club community by enabling us to make needed investments without having to say no to any child.